 Additional scenarios have been simulated to investigate the model performance under idealised conditions of isolated benthic and pelagic layers.
 Constant initial concentrations have been specified for all tracers in water and in sediments.
 The suspended sediments in this experiment were allowed to settle down due to gravity force and accumulate in the near bottom cell but the particles were not allowed to cross the sediment water interface.
-The simulation results indicate that the decoupled model reproduces the distribution and evolution for most variables but gives poor performance for the heavier sediment particles (not shown in this report).
+The simulation results indicate that the decoupled model reproduces the distribution and evolution for most variables but give poor performance for the heavier sediment particles (not shown in this report).

 The numerical experiments suggest that the transport model is capable of reproducing key patterns of distribution of the particulate and dissolved tracers in the Huon estuary and D'ntrecasteaux channel.
 The price for the improved efficiency is a higher uncertainty of the decoupled model.
-This uncertainty shows up in a random fluctuation of the predicted values as well as in systematic discrepancies, such as the tendency of the decoupled sediment model to underestimate peak suspended sediment concentrations.
-One of the implications is that parameter values obtained by calibrating the fully coupled model may not be applicable to sediment and biogeochemical models based on the transport model, and these models may need to be recalibrated .
+This uncertainty shows up in a random fluctuation of the predicted values as well as in systematic discrepancies, such as the tendency of the decoupled sediment model to underestimate pick suspended sediment concentrations.
+One of implications is that the calibrations results derived from the fully coupled model may not be applicable to the transport model and the transport model may need to be calibrated by itself to match data.

 Simulations reported in this document dealt with the moderate energy environment of the Huon estuary and D'ntrecasteaux channel.
-The main objective was to assess the applicability of the transport model to the INFORMD region.
-Most of the simulated scenarios show a good match between transport and fully coupled models.
-However, the transport model gave poor performance for heavy sediments in an idealised scenario with decoupled benthic and pelagic layers.
-More numerical experiments in various environments, including macrotidal and offshore deep waters, are needed to gain a better understanding of the transport model uncertainty.
+The main objective was to assess applicability of the transport model to the INFORMD region.
+Most of simulated scenarios show a good match between transport and fully coupled models.
+However, the transport model gave poor performance for heavy sediments in idealistic scenario of the decoupled benthic and pelagic layers.
+More numerical experiments in various environments, including macrotidal and offshore deep waters are needed to have a better understanding of the transport model uncertainty.
 In the case of new applications it is recommended first to run trial scenarios testing the transport model against the fully coupled code.